-In both of these ways of representing space as a whole this totality is not recognized as existent, but rather it is only posited tentatively.
-The representation of the whole of physical space \parallel^{346} is fundamentally problematic; nevertheless, it is exactly from the standpoint of contemporary physics that there is the possibility of formulating this thought, which is at first very vague, more narrowly and precisely; hereby it can become accessible to research and systematically significant.
+In both of these ways of representing space as a whole this totality is not recognized as given, but rather is posited only tentatively.
+The representation of the whole of physical space \parallel^{346} is a fundamental problem; afterall, it is exactly from the standpoint of contemporary physics that there is the possibility of giving this initially very vague thought a more restricted and precise formulation, whereby it becomes significant systematically and accessible to research.
 The geometric ideas of spatial manifolds are indeed precise from the very beginning, but require a proof of their consistency.

-Thus we have no reason for the assumption that we have an intuitive representation of space as a whole.
-We can not point directly to such a representation, nor is there any necessity to introduce that assumption as an explanation.
-If we deny the intuitiveness of the whole of space, then we do not claim either that infinitely extended spatial configurations can be represented intuitively.
+Thus we have no grounds for the assumption that we have an intuitive representation of space as a whole.
+We cannot point directly to such a representation, nor is there any necessity to introduce that assumption as an explanation.
+But if we deny the intuitiveness of space as a whole, then we also cannot claim that infinitely extended spatial configurations are intuitively representable.